 To register for a Bloomberg Law account, go to http://www.bloomberglaw.com/activate and fill in the form.
 You must register using your student email address, but you do not need an activation code.
 After you submit the form, Bloomberg Law will send you access information.

 For more information contact the 24/7 Bloomberg Law Help Desk at firstname.lastname@example.org or 888-560-2529, or via the Live Chat feature in the Help Center.
 You can also contact our Bloomberg Law relationship manager, Terry Stedman: email:email@example.com; 919.636.4884

 Comparable in many ways to Lexis and Westlaw, this is a legal research service that offers full-text searchable access to comprehensive libraries of federal and state cases, statutes, constitutions, court rules, administrative regulations, and attorney general opinions.
 The service is expanding to include libraries of newspapers, federal court filings, and legal forms.
 We have an IP based subscription, which you can access via our list of Electronic Resources.

 Remember, you always have access to our many, many other legal and non-legal databases.
 To see a list of the more than one hundred such databases, go to our Electronic Resources page.

-All students are welcome to use these databases on campus via their own computer, or the computer labs.
+All students are welcome to use these databases from off campus or on campus via their own computer, or the computer labs.
 You may access the databases via our Electronic Resources page.
 Explore the Library’s legal research databases, and don’t forget about E-Journals A to Z.